cnm13ryan/inspect_agents/docs/adr/0004-filesystem-sandbox-guardrails.md

 ## Rationale

-These recommendations follow deepagents’ design principles:
+These recommendations follow the legacy DeepAgents design principles:
 - Safe-by-default, opt-in to heavier capabilities.
 - Graceful degradation and deterministic tests (stubs for sandbox tools).
 - Minimal surface area wrappers with lazy imports and clear docstrings.